Praful Patel's tenure as AIFF president violates Sports Code: Sports Ministry tells Supreme Court | Law-Order

 In 2017, the Delhi High Court had set aside the election of Patel as AIFF president (in the 2016 AGM) on a petition by senior advocate Rahul Mehra.
 But the Supreme Court had stayed the High Court decision, allowing Patel to continue in his role, while also appointing former Chief Election Commissioner of India S Y Quraishi and former national captain Bhaskar Ganguly as administrators and to formulate the AIFF constitution.

-Patel has, however, said in the past that he cannot contest in any election of the AIFF but somehow the polls of the national federation have not been held.
+Patel has, however, said in the past that he cannot contest in any election of the AIFF but somehow the polls of the national federation have not been held due to reasons best known to the former union minister and his faction.

 In February, at the AIFF AGM in Mumbai, Patel had finally agreed to constitute a committee to look into the matter.